Learning the Crystal Structure Genome for Property Classification: Results and discussion

-We begin our initial assessment of the learning capability of deepKNet using a simple computer vision task: crystal-system classification.
-The objective is to predict the correct crystal system for a material given only the XRD pattern.
+We begin our initial assessment of the model learning capability using a simple computer vision task: crystal-system classification.
+The objective is to predict the correct crystal system for a material given only the XRD patterns of its conventional standard cell.
+This simple task is an important prerequisite before we analyze the structure-property relationship data presented in the next section.
+If the model is unable to recognize the crystal systems from structural input data, then we may not trust it in making property classifications as they are even more challenging than the current task.
+In order to ensure the quality of crystal data, we consider only materials with cross-reference labels in the Inorganic Crystal Structure Database (ICSD) database \cite{hellenbrandt2004inorganic}.
+We have a total of 48,524 crystal structures from seven crystal systems for this classification task.
 Because hexagonal and trigonal cells have identical conventional cell shapes, i.e., $a=b\ne c; \alpha=\beta=90^{\circ} \textrm{ and } \gamma=120^{\circ}$, we combine these classes together as one, which leads to a total of 6 classes: cubic, tetragonal, orthorhombic, hexagonal/trigonal, monoclinic, and triclinic.
-Since the crystal systems are uniquely defined by the real space lattice vectors, we should only need to provide the model with $n=3$ diffraction points, corresponding to the reciprocal lattice basis vectors.
+Since the crystal systems are uniquely defined by the real space lattice vectors, we only need to provide the model with $n=3$ diffraction points, corresponding to the reciprocal lattice basis vectors (i.e., the given information is ``complete'' for the crystal system classification task).
 We also mask the diffraction intensity information for this task by removing the fourth dimension of each point, making it invisible to the model.